 Assistant Professor, General Faculty

-My research interests include Latin literature of the late Republic and Empire (especially prose), the ancient novel, gender and sexuality, Greek and Roman religion, literary representations of the underworld, human/animal interactions in ancient literature, and the reception of Alexander the Great.
+My research interests include Latin literature of the early Empire (especially prose), the ancient novel, gender and sexuality, Greek and Roman religion, ancient interactions with the environment, literary representations of the underworld, and the reception of Alexander the Great.

-My current research explores such themes as intersections between gender and religious experience, the relationship between religion and fiction in ancient literature, and literary representations of the bonds between humans and animals in different genres.
+My current research explores such themes as the intersections between gender and religious experience, the relationship between religion and fiction in ancient literature, and literary representations of human interactions with animals and the natural world.

 I am currently at work on a monograph on religion in the ancient novel.

-“Petronius’ Talking Birds: Mimicry and Death in the Cena Trimalchionis” (forthcoming, Classical Philology)
+“Petronius’ Talking Birds: Mimicry and Death in the Cena Trimalchionis” (forthcoming, CP)